heberleh/google-homepage/Readme.md

-# The Odin Project - Home Webpage from Google
+# The Odin Project - Google's home page

+## Summary
+In this project we are supposed to clone the Google home page without much details.

+## Skills
++ HTML
++ CSS